SamMajumder/ChronoClimateHub/README.md

 1. **ThermoPrecipTrends**: Experience the temperature and SPEI fluctuations in the contiguous US from 1960 to September 2023.
 2. **SundarbanShifts**: Traverse the NDVI evolution between 2000 and 2023 within the Sundarbans, the majestic mangrove forest that stands as the world's largest.
+3. **AerosolOdyssey**: Traverse the absorbing aerosol index variations in New Delhi from November 2018 to August 2023, unveiling the atmospheric aerosol dynamics.
+4. **SO2Saga**: Witness the sulfur dioxide emission patterns over Staten Island, New York from November 2018 to August 2023, revealing the interplay of natural and anthropogenic emissions.

 ... and many more chronicles to be added soon!